ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ## Torque table

 > [!Note]Note on Apr.
 20, 2025
 > Fairlight now has page with [torque settings](https://fairlightcycles.com/bicycle-torque-settings/?v=5f02f0889301) for their bikes.
-In case they recommend something different than what I´ve used, their value is now added to the last column of the below table.
+In case they recommend something different than what I've used, their value is now added to the last column of the below table.

 <table>
 <thead>